JarvisAPI/Pi-RTOS/README.md

 \end{aligned}
 ```

-The constraints define the _feasibility region_ of the LP (which, here, is a subset of ℝ<sup>2</sup>), and is a convex polytope, which is the set defined as the intersection of the finitely many half spaces defined by the inequalities.
-If the LP is feasible, then an optimal solution would be a point lying on the boundary of constraint-defined convex polytope, and is really one of the vertices (i.e, one of the intersection points of the half spaces) of the polytope.
+The constraints define the _feasibility region_ of the LP (which, here, is a subset of $`\mathbb{R}^2`$), and is a convex polytope, which is the set defined as the intersection of the finitely many half spaces defined by the inequalities.
+If the LP is feasible, then an optimal solution would be a point lying at the boundary of constraint-defined convex polytope, and is really one of the vertices (i.e, one of the intersection points of the half spaces) of the polytope.

 There are many algorithms to solve LPs, the most famous of which is the [Simplex Algorithm](https://en.wikipedia.org/wiki/Simplex_algorithm) (and all its variants).
 Although the Simplex algorithm runs in exponential time in the worst-case, it shows excellent average case behavior, and is usually preferred to other polynomial-time methods, such as _interior point_ methods (the LP problem is poly-time solvable).
 Note, however, that in the example LP above, we did not insist on integer solutions, so an optimal solution to this LP could very well be